FindMySchool LogoFindMySchool

 Being co-located with the town's leisure centre creates a unique dynamic.
 The boundary between school and community is porous in the best sense; students view fitness and recreation as part of daily life rather than a bolt-on.
 The atmosphere is generally energetic, though the sheer size of the student body means corridors can be lively during transitions.

-At GCSE, the school ranks 2,829th in England and 1st in Consett.
+At GCSE, the school ranks 2,420th out of 3,895 schools in England for academic outcomes and 1st in Consett.
 This performance sits in the national lower band (bottom 40%).
-In the most recent data, the Attainment 8 score was 44.2, against an England average of roughly 46.
+In the most recent data, the Attainment 8 score was 44.2.
 Progress 8 stands at -0.2, indicating that students make slightly less progress than their peers nationally from similar starting points.
 However, locally, the academy remains the top-performing provider.

 England ranks and key metrics (where available)